Graham's number stable digits: An exact solution: Introduction

-Thus, the goal of Section \ref{sec:2} is to determine the exact value of the positive integer $r$ such that $^{n+1}3 \equiv G \pmod{10^{r-1}}$ and $^{n+1}3 \not\equiv G \pmod{10^r}$, which is equivalent to asking to find, for any $c \in \mathbb{Z}^+$, the value of $r$ such that $^{n+c}3 \equiv G \pmod{10^{r-1}}$ and $^{n+c}3 \not\equiv G \pmod{10^r}$.
+Thus, the goal of Section 2 is to determine the exact value of the positive integer $r$ such that $^{n+1}3 \equiv G \pmod{10^{r-1}}$ and $^{n+1}3 \not\equiv G \pmod{10^r}$, which is equivalent to asking to find, for any $c \in \mathbb{N}$, the value of $r$ such that $^{n+c}3 \equiv G \pmod{10^{r-1}}$ and $^{n+c}3 \not\equiv G \pmod{10^r}$ \cite{urroz-yebra-2009}.

-In the following sections, we will indicate as $slog_3(G)$ the base $3$ super-logarithm of Graham's number (see Definition \ref{def2}, and see also \cite[p.~68]{50} for the \textit{log star} notation of the \textit{iterated logarithm}) to prove that $r = slog_3(G)$.
+In the following sections, we will denote by $\slog_3(G)$ the base $3$ super-logarithm of Graham's number (see Definition~\ref{def2}, and see also \cite[p.~68]{50} for the \textit{log star} notation of the \textit{iterated logarithm}) to prove that $r = \slog_3(G)$.

-Lastly, Section \ref{sec:Section3} shows that, for each positive integer $c$, the difference between the $slog_3(G)$-th rightmost digit of $G$ and the corresponding digit of $^{slog_3(G)+c}3$ is $6$ if the $slog_3(G)$-th least significant digit of $G$ belongs to the set $\{6,7,8,9\}$, whereas the mentioned difference is equal to $-4$ if this does not occur.
+Lastly, Section 3 shows that, for each positive integer $c$, the difference between the $\slog_3(G)$-th rightmost digit of $G$ and the corresponding digit of $^{\slog_3(G)+c}3$ is $6$ if the $\slog_3(G)$-th least significant digit of $G$ belongs to the set $\{6,7,8,9\}$, whereas the mentioned difference is equal to $-4$ if this does not occur.

-In the end, for every $c \in \mathbb{Z}^+$, $^{slog_3(G)+c}3 - G \equiv 4 \cdot {10^{slog_3(G)-1}} \pmod {10^{slog_3(G)}}$, and so the $slog_3(G)$-th rightmost digit of $3^G - G$ is $4$.
+In the end, for every $c \in \mathbb{N}$, $^{\slog_3(G)+c}3 - G \equiv 4 \cdot {10^{\slog_3(G)-1}} \pmod {10^{\slog_3(G)}}$, and so the $\slog_3(G)$-th rightmost digit of $3^G - G$ is $4$.

-\section{The last \texorpdfstring{$slog_3(G)-1$}{slog{3}(G)-1} digits of \texorpdfstring{$G$}{G}}
+\section{The last \texorpdfstring{$\slog_3(G)-1$}{slog{3}(G)-1} digits of \texorpdfstring{$G$}{G}}

-This section is devoted to proving that the rightmost digit of $G$ that is not equal to the corresponding digit of any base $3$ tetration whose (integer) hyperexponent is greater than $n$ is the $slog_3(G)$-th, where the mentioned super-logarithm is defined as follows.
+This section is devoted to proving that the rightmost digit of $G$ that is not equal to the corresponding digit of any base $3$ tetration whose (integer) hyperexponent is greater than $n$ is the $\slog_3(G)$-th, where the mentioned super-logarithm is defined as follows.